grantseltzer/blog/content/dissecting-go-binaries.md

 With these tools our only real task is to extract the relevant raw bytes from the binary file and feed it through Capstone's engine.

 <!-- ELF's -->
-When you compile a Go program on your laptop the outputted binary will probably default to a 64-bit ELF (or `Executable Linkable Format`).
+When you compile a Go program on your laptop the outputted binary will default to a 64-bit ELF (or `Executable Linkable Format`).
 The ELF is organized into various sections that each have a unique purpose such as storing version information, program metadata, or executable code.
 The ELF is a widely accepted standard for binary files and as such Go has a `debug/elf` package for easily interacting with them.
 There are many intricacies to the [ELF format specification](http://man7.org/linux/man-pages/man5/elf.5.html) but for the sake of disassembly we really only care about two sections.
 We care about the symbol table section and the text section.
 Let's take a look:

 <center>![ELF64](/ELF_64.png)</center>